7 Ways to Build Your Personal Brand and Elevate Your Career

 What Is a Personal Brand?

 Your personal brand is your identity at work, in the community, or both.
 It is based on your experience, talents, and personal accomplishments.
-Your personal brand is also the image that you want to be conveyed to your company.
-According to Amazon founder, Jeff Bezos, “Your brand is what people say about you when you are not in the room.”
+Your personal brand is also the image you want to convey to your company.
+Amazon founder Jeff Bezos states, “Your brand is what people say about you when you are not in the room.”

 Why Is Personal Branding Important?

 A strong personal brand is more important than ever as it can show your value to management and lead to career opportunities.
 A strong personal brand also allows you to differentiate yourself from your peers.
-In a crowded workforce and online community, branding is more important than ever before.
-“It’s important to build a personal brand because it’s the only thing you’re going to have”, says serial entrepreneur Gary Vaynerchuk.
-“Your reputation online, and in the new business world is pretty much the game, so you’ve got to be a good person.
+In a crowded workforce and online community, branding is more important than ever.
+“It’s important to build a personal brand because it’s the only thing you’re going to have,” says serial entrepreneur Gary Vaynerchuk.
+“Your reputation online, and in the new business world, is pretty much the game, so you’ve got to be a good person.
 You can’t hide anything, and more importantly, you’ve got to be out there at some level.”